alphagov/govuk-design-system/src/components/fieldset/index.md

 {{ example({ group: "components", item: "fieldset", example: "default", html: true, nunjucks: true, open: false }) }}

-On [question pages](/patterns/question-pages/) containing a group of inputs, including the question as the legend helps users of screen readers to understand that the inputs are all related to that&nbsp;question.
+On [Question pages in your service](/patterns/question-pages/) containing a group of inputs, including the question as the legend helps users of screen readers to understand that the inputs are all related to that&nbsp;question.

 Include general help text in the legend if it would help the user fill in the form, and you cannot write it as [hint text](/components/text-input/#hint-text).
 However, try to keep it as short as possible.